Hendrixer/API-design-v4/lessons/05-data-modeling/B-creating-models.md

 }
 ```

 Here we have a Product schema.
-For the change long app, the user might have many products they want to show updates for.
-So we need a place to store them.
-So products belong to a user.
+For the change log app, the user might have many products they want to update.
+So we need a place to store multiple updates.
+So `products` belong to a `User`.

 ## Update